PhamJimmy/restaurant-reservation-system/README.md

 <!-- API DOCUMENTATION -->
 ## API Documentation

-See the [API Documentation](https://jpr-restaurant-res-backend.herokuapp.com/api-docs) for a breakdown of the endpoints.
+~~See the [API Documentation](https://jpr-restaurant-res-backend.herokuapp.com/api-docs) for a breakdown of the endpoints.~~ The documentation (via Swagger API) will be deprecated soon once Heroku's free hosting tier changes.

 <p align="right">(<a href="#top">back to top</a>)</p>